ampproject/amphtml/.github/ISSUE_TEMPLATE/cherry_pick_template.md

 <_YOUR_REASONS_>

 <!--
-NOTE: Filling out this mini-PM template is required after the deployment of a production cherry-pick.
+MUST: Filling out the mini-PM template is required _after_ the deployment of a production cherry-pick.
+If this cherry-pick does not include production, the mini-PM section can be deleted.

+MUST: This issue cannot be closed until the mini-PM is written and its action items are completed.
 -->
 # Mini-postmortem